TrivadisPF/streamsets-dev-simulator/README.md

 Not yet supported!

-## Configuring a Dev Simultor Origin
+## Configuring a Dev Simulator Origin

 Configure a Dev Simulator origin to read data from files in a directory.